-This leads to the following absurd situation:
+All this resulting in the following absurd situation:

-With a VdS-approval it is always ensured at first glance that all requirements of EN 14604 are fulfilled.
-There are no restrictions whatsoever on use in Germany, Europe and many other countries that are based on the EN - your sales activities are thus made considerably easier, also thanks to the well-known market strength of the VdS Quality Seal.
+A VdS-Approval always ensures directly at first glance: all EN 14604 requirements are fulfilled.
+There are no restrictions at all on use in Germany, Europe and many other countries that are using the EN - your sales activities are made considerably easier, also thanks to the well-known worldwide market strength of the VdS Quality Seal.

 With a VdS-approved smoke alarm, users know directly they can rely on dependable, life-saving technology to protect their lives in an emergency - and manufacturers, bulk buyers and rental companies can instantly be sure that all legal requirements they have to prove are met.